 So we thought we'd better create some mini shelters, & came up with these Fairy Toadstools!

-Using plastic picnic bowls (picked up from Asda) Minnie set about creating our toadstools.
+Using a couple of old plastic picnic bowls Minnie set about creating our toadstools.
 She decorated a bowl with circular prints using half a carrot dipped in white acrylic paint, & on another bowl Minnie & I drew a few circles, & Minnie filled them in using a paintbrush.
-(Great for practicing hand eye co-ordination & fine motor skills.)
+(Great for practicing hand-eye co-ordination & fine motor skills.)

 For the base of our toadstool we cut small logs from a fallen tree branch.
 Minnie had a go at sawing the branch (unfortunately there are no pics of this as I was supervising).
 She used a small handsaw, & under my close supervision she slowly cut along the branch.